YSocialTwin/YClient/README.md

 #### Features

 - Realistic agent simulations using LLMs
-- Microblogging platform with posting, commenting, and liking capabilities
+- Posting, commenting, and liking capabilities (and many more!)
+- News outlet access via RSS feeds
+- Dynamic agents' interests and preferences
 - Client-server architecture for scalability and flexibility
-- Support for various user interactions (e.g., posting, commenting, liking)
 - Ability to simulate a wide range of scenarios and use cases

 ## Technical Details